Kota Sekifuda: Big Japan Pro Wrestling (2014–present)

 Sekifuda made his professional wrestling debut on the second night of the BJW Nai Nippon Summer Ueno Pro-Wrestling Festival from August 6, 2014, where he teamed up with Yuichi Taniguchi in a losing effort against Toshiyuki Sakuda and Kazuki Hashimoto.
-He unsuccessfully competed for the Yokohama Shopping Street 6-Man Tag Team Championship by teaming up with Ryuichi Kawakami and Tatsuhiko Yoshino at BJW Ehime Sake Shop Wrestling in Saijo on May 19, 2018 in a losing effort to Ryota Hama, Yasufumi Nakanoue and Yoshihisa Uto.
+He unsuccessfully competed for the Yokohama Shopping Street 6-Man Tag Team Championship by teaming up with Ryuichi Kawakami and Tatsuhiko Yoshino at BJW Ehime Sake Shop Wrestling in Saijo on May 19, 2018, in a losing effort to Ryota Hama, Yasufumi Nakanoue and Yoshihisa Uto.
 At BJW Ueno Park Convention on February 1, 2020, he competed in a 20-man battle royal also involving Yuji Okabayashi, Brahman Kei and Brahman Shu, Hideyoshi Kamitani and others.
-On July 22, 2021 at BJW Yokohama Radiant Hall Tournament, Sekifuda defeated Isami Kodaka to win his first title in his career, the BJW Junior Heavyweight Championship.
+On July 22, 2021, at BJW Yokohama Radiant Hall Tournament, Sekifuda defeated Isami Kodaka to win his first title in his career, the BJW Junior Heavyweight Championship.

 Sekifuda is known for competing in signature events promoted by BJW.
 One of them is the Saikyo Tag League, making his first appearance at the 2018 edition of the tournament where he teamed up with Tatsuhiko Yoshino, placing themselves in the Strong Style Block and scoring a total of six points after facing the teams of Ryota Hama and Yasufumi Nakanoue, Daichi Hashimoto and Hideyoshi Kamitani, Ryuichi Kawakami and Kazumi Kikuta, Hideki Suzuki and Daisuke Sekimoto, Takuya Nomura and Fuminori Abe, and Kazuki Hashimoto and Yuya Aoki.

 Sekifuda took part in a BJW Junior Heavyweight Championship #1 Contender's Tournament to determine Shinobu's challenger between June 13 and July 17, 2018, where he defeated Tsutomu Oosugi in the first round and then fell short to Kazuki Hashimoto in the second round.

+Other information

+The surname of Sekifuda is rare with only around 10 people in Japan carrying the name.
+Sekifuda has said that he has never met anyone outside of his family with the same surname.